 The French have an expression for the sort of quiet luxury and indulgence I associate with the city in its wintery guise: “luxe, calme, et volupté.”
 Translating roughly to “luxury, calm and delight”, the phrase shows up both in Charles Baudelaire’s poem “L’invitation au Voyage” and as the title of a 1904 painting by Henri Matisse.

-Read related: 6 Of my Favorite Winter Haunts in Paris
+Read related: 6 Cozy, Irresistible Winter Haunts in Paris

-The Matter of the Mercury: December Weather & Packing Tips
+The Matter of the Mercury: December Weather in Paris & Packing Tips

 In December, it’s generally pretty brisk and cold, although in recent years there have been unusual warm spells or many more days than usual where temperatures reach seasonal maximums.
 I generally advise travelers to pack plenty of warm sweaters, a waterproof coat, hat and shoes, gloves, scarves and warm socks.
 In case of an especially warm day, layering is always a good idea.